Schwarzenegger created a career for himself unlike any other actor in Hollywood© Ivan Apfel

 Arnold Schwarzenegger as Mr. Freeze

-The news went viral recently, prompting a rediscovery of an interview published in The Hollywood Reporter that explored the story of "Barman & Robin," the film that starred George Clooney.
+The news went viral recently, prompting a rediscovery of an interview published in The Hollywood Reporter that explored the story of "Batman & Robin," the film that starred George Clooney.
 The project has been critically reviled, yet features some of the most iconic actors ever, including Clooney, Uma Thurman, and Schwarzenegger himself, playing the role of the villain Mr. Freeze.

 The story explained that Schwarzenegger wanted to keep his Mr. Freeze costume, with the studio denying his request.
 Still, Schwarzenegger persisted, wanting the costume so much that he spoke to various departments and figured out a way to let them rent it.